jsbien/tmp/README.md

 character table into the images of the individual glyphs and to provide an index to the table in the djview4poliqarp format.

-TODO:

-The prototype prints just the letterbox coordinates.
-It is to be changed to the the format used by the djview4 program, cf. e.g.  https://github.com/barak/djview4.
+The letterbox coordinates are in the format used by the djview4 program, cf. e.g.  https://github.com/barak/djview4.

-Here are the relenat excerpts from the man page (https://djvu.sourceforge.net/doc/man/djview4.html)
+Here are the relevant excerpts from the man page (https://djvu.sourceforge.net/doc/man/djview4.html)

 START QUOTE